JosiSol/job_listing_app_next_auth/README.md

 - Click "Log out" button in header
 - NextAuth clears session and JWT token
-- User redirected to login page
+- User redirected back to login page

 ## 🔗 Learn More